 Understand that a higher credit limit comes with risks.
 Temptation is a major one: It's easy to spend more if you have more credit, and you could soon find yourself with more debt than you can handle.

-And, be aware that a request to raise your limit could result in what's called a "hard inquiry" into your credit.
+And, be aware that a request to raise a credit card's limit could result in what's called a "hard inquiry" into your credit.
 A hard inquiry from a lender can take points off your credit score and stay on your credit report for years.

-You may want to hold off on asking for an increased limit if your income has dropped.
-Your card issuer won't be inclined to say yes to your request, so you may just want to wait until you have a steady, higher income.
+Note that you may want to hold off on asking for an increased limit if your income recently dropped, because your card issuer won't be inclined to say yes.
+So, you may just want to wait until you have a steady, higher income.

 Follow us on Twitter: @moneywisecom